Email templates for engagement surveys

 • You will have 5 business days to spend the 6 minutes to complete the survey

-• A couple of weeks later some employee groups may be asked by 15Five to share anonymous comments on a specific engagement area
+• A couple of weeks after survey completion, some employee groups may be asked by 15Five to share anonymous comments on a specific engagement area

 Thank you for your willingness to give us your input and help us all have a more engaged experience at work.